 ST. JOHN THE BAPTIST – MONCHES HISTORY

 The first Catholic settlers came to Monches in September 0f 1842.
 By November of that year, Fr.
 Martin Kundig held Mass in William McGrath’s home.
-A year later, the congregation of St. John was established and a log church completed, which served until 1855 when a wood frame church was built across the street (where the present church stands).
+A year later, the congregation of St. John was established and a log church completed, which served until 1855 when a wood frame church was built.

 In 1917, while the Rev. Wm.
-Mahoney was pastor, construction of the new church was begun.
-The stone were brought in from Lannon and styled in the English gothic tradition with a stone tower and copper spire.
-It features seating for three hundred, a beautiful sanctuary with a high altar and two side altars, delicately colored stained glass windows and a well designed gallery for the choir.
+Mahoney was the pastor, construction of the new church was begun.
+The stone was brought in from Lannon and styled in the English gothic tradition with a stone tower and copper spire.
+It features seating for three hundred, a beautiful sanctuary with a high altar and two side altars, delicately colored stained glass windows and a well-designed gallery for the choir.